SubCommand Name and Help¶

 But those are documented later in another section.

-Inferring name and help from callback¶
+Inferring help text from callback¶

-Inferring a command's name and help¶
+Inferring a command's help text¶

 When you create a command with @app.command()